 What’s often overlooked with wisteria is that it has a truly incredible fragrance as well as its striking beauty, and that fragrance carries through into flavour too, but be careful.

 Every part of Wisteria other than its hanging flowers are highly toxic, including the seed pods, so only use fresh flowers, and discard any stems or leaves.
+See our guide and find out how to grow Wisterias the right way.

-What Flowers are Toxic
+What Flowers are Toxic?

 While many flowers in the garden are edible, but not worth eating, there are some that are distinctly toxic and can cause anything from a mildly upset stomach to liver failure.